|

-This is your opportunity to show the company you have what it takes to do the job.
-The interviewer will want to suss out what you can bring to the position including your particular skills, knowledge and experiences.
-And the interviewer will also want to get some idea about your character to assess whether you are the right person for the job and whether you will fit into the corporate culture.
+This is your opportunity to show the company that you have what it takes to do the job.
+The interviewer will want to suss out what you can bring to the position, including your particular skills, knowledge and experiences.
+They’ll also want to get some idea about your character to assess whether you’re the right person for the job and if you’ll mesh well with the company’s culture.

 Tell me about yourself